 Finally, reinstall the brakes and rotate the pedals to verify that everything is working fine.

-As you can see, you don’t need to be an expert to learn how to replace bike tube.
+As you can see, you don’t need to be an expert to learn how to replace a bike inner tube.
 However, if you carefully follow the tips on this guide, the replacement process will be much easier.
 Before getting started, make sure to have all the required tools and materials at hand to prevent delays.

 1. Is it possible to remove a bike tire without tools?